 - Rubber gloves.
 These add a layer of protection between you and the tick (ticks carry diseases that can be dangerous to humans).

 - A jar or other sealable container.
-You may want to hold on to the tick until you're sure your dog isn't having a reaction.
 You can put some rubbing alcohol in the jar to kill the tick.
 You can also talk to your veterinarian about whether this particular type of tick is dangerous, as it may even need to be sent off for testing.

 - Put on your gloves.
 Protect yourself for added security.

-- Pull straight up.
-Get a firm grip and pull up slowly.
+- After you have a good hold on the tick, use a steady motion to pull the tick straight up and out of your dog's skin.
 Don't twist — this may cause the body to detach from the head.
 Inspect the tick to be sure you have removed it completely.

 - Store the tick.
 Place the tick in the jar or other container.
 You now have a reference for your research or discussion with your veterinarian.
 If this type of tick is particularly dangerous, you may want to keep it for up to 3 weeks as you watch your dog for signs of illness.
 Keeping the tick in a jar filled with rubbing alcohol will kill it and will allow you to store the tick safely.

 Keep a close eye on your dog.
-Watch your dog for signs of tick-borne illness over the coming weeks.
+Watch your dog for signs of tick-borne illness or swelling and irritation at the tick attachment site over the coming weeks and call your vet if any occur.
 These include:

 - Fever